open-contracting/infrastructure/docs/cost/ids/sustainability.md

 If an environmental impact assessment was conducted:

-- Set `.environment.hasImpactAssessment` to `true`.
+1. Set `.environment.hasImpactAssessment` to `true`.
-- Add a `Classification` object to the `.environment.impactCategories` array, set its `.scheme` to "ifc-environmental-social" and set its `.id` to the letter for the category into which the project falls.
+2. Add a `Classification` object to the `.environment.impactCategories` array, set its `.scheme` to "ifc-environmental-social" and set its `.id` to the lowercase letter of the category into which the project falls.

 If an environmental impact assessment was not conducted, set `environmental.hasImpactAssessment` to `false`.
 ```json